dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 - Creates build environments as defined in [Azure.yml](../source/Global//Azure.yml) file.
 - Creates the pipelines for full build, apply and test.

 Please inspect the project.
-You should see the new environments as well as the new agent pool now.
+You should see the new environments as well as the new agent pool and the pipelines now.

 ---

 ### `31 Agent Setup.ps1`

-The script [31 Agent Setup.ps1](../lab//31%20Agent%20Setup.ps1) connects to each created build worker and
+The script [31 Agent Setup.ps1](../lab//31%20Agent%20Setup.ps1) connects to each build worker VM created in the previous step.
+It installs

+- PowerShell 7
+- Git
+- VSCode.
+After that it installs
+- Azure DevOps Build Agent

+Then the Azure Build Agent is connected to the specified Azure DevOps Organization and is added to the `DSC` agent pool.
+It then sets

+Please verify if all the build agents are appearing in the DSC agent pool.